MadMatcher/MadLib/docs/MadLib-Technical-Guide.md

 **Parameter Explanations:**

-`model_spec`: Model for active learning
+`model`: Model for active learning

-- What it is: Either a dictionary specifying model type and parameters, or a pre-configured MLModel object
+- What it is: A pre-configured MLModel object
 - Purpose: Defines what type of machine learning algorithm to use and how to configure it
 - Common types: Random Forest, Logistic Regression, Gradient Boosting
 - Why it is configurable: Different datasets may work better with different algorithms